How To Complain To The Council About Housing – A Guide To Complaints Against The Council About About Housing

 - Receipts for out of pocket expenses you incurred due to housing disrepair – the cost of replacing personal possessions/property due to mould damage

 To speak to one of our personal injury solicitors about a council housing disrepair issue, please call us today and we will offer advice on the best way to proceed with your personal injury claim against a council landlord.
+In the meantime, please read on for more information on how to complain to the local council about housing.

 Having reported a housing disrepair issue to your local council landlord it is then customary to allow them enough time to organise an inspection before carrying out any necessary repairs to your council home.
 Many tenants ask us “can you withhold rent for repairs?” and the answer is no, you must continue to pay your rent even if the necessary repairs are not carried out on your home.
 Should you not pay your council rent, eviction proceedings may be taken out against you.